-Uncommon Sense Investor visitors continue to discover this article from deep in our archive.
-So, like a vintage song, we’re reposting it to our front page:
+Uncommon Sense Investor visitors continue to discover this article in our archive.
+So, like a deep cut song by your favourite singer, we’re dusting it off and reposting it to our front page:

 Unless you’re a trader, the advice to investors from portfolio managers worth their salt is to own well-managed, dependable, market-leading companies that people touch every day, and to own them for the long haul.

 So what do you want to own from now until at least 2025?

 We ask because RBC Capital Markets Global Equity Research team has put together an exhaustive, nearly 200 page report entitled Imagine 2025: Themes, Opportunities and the “Law of Accelerating Returns”.